 You’ll probably wonder why a Sunday morning in particular?
 Quite simply, it’s when the market is at its best.
 Indeed, all the producers and sellers set up outside the central market.
 Usually, during the week, the market is open but only inside under cover….

 The atmosphere outside in the streets very early on a Sunday morning is very different and I thoroughly recommend it to anyone spending a few days here.
 I really think that it is the most unmissable event in Papeete.
 I wouldn’t go as far as to say that it’s the most beautiful market of all time, especially if you’ve had the opportunity to see some of the others in Asia or Africa.
 However I still find it charming with all its colours, flowers, fruits, vegetables, and best of all, smiles!
-I will tell you all about it, with some photos too.
+I will tell you all about it, with some market photos too.

 So here I am standing at 5:00 am, aiming for an arrival at the first rays of sunlight, at 6 o’clock on the dot.
-Believe it or not, but I am very far from being the first one here and there are already lots of people.
+Believe it or not, but I am very far from being the first one here and there are already lots of people and locals.
 The Polynesians get up very early … one lives with the sun in the tropics.
 I took the time to find a place next to the cathedral and here I am.

 You find yourself soaking up the atmosphere from the moment you arrive watching the stallholders setting out their wares in the streets in front of the different entrances into the indoor market.
 I think I’m right in saying that they simply turn up and pay for their space by the meter.
 There are usually people already looking at what’s on offer to buy very early in the morning, not wanting to miss out on the fresh fruit, vegetables, various freshly squeezed juices, Chinese cakes, etc. There’s always something for everyone!